Western honey bee: Hygienic behavior

-As an environmental threat
+As an environmental threat in the Americas

 Some entomologists have observed that non-native, feral western honey bees can have negative impacts within their non-native environment.
 Imported bees may displace native bees, and may also promote reproduction of invasive plants ignored by native pollinators.
 Other experts are concerned that the established positive association in the public's mind between honeybees and the environment may be misplaced.

 Honey bees are not native to the Americas, arriving with colonists in North America in the 18th century.
 Thomas Jefferson mentioned this in his Notes on the State of Virginia:

 The honey-bee is not a native of our continent.
 Marcgrave indeed mentions a species of honey-bee in Brasil.
 But this has no sting, and is therefore different from the one we have, which resembles perfectly that of Europe.
 The Indians concur with us in the tradition that it was brought from Europe; but, when, and by whom, we know not.
 The bees have generally extended themselves into the country, a little in advance of the white settlers.
 The Indians therefore call them the white man's fly, and consider their approach as indicating the approach of the settlements of the whites.

 With an increased number of honey bees in a specific area due to beekeeping, domesticated bees and native wild bees often have to compete for the limited habitat and food sources available.
 A 2025 study in San Diego County reports western honey bees made up around 98% of the bee biomass, roughly 90% of individual bees.
 Western honey bees may become defensive in response to the seasonal arrival of competition from other colonies, particularly Africanized bees which may be on the offence and defence year round due to their tropical origin.
 In the United Kingdom, honey bees are known to compete with native bumblebees such as Bombus hortorum, because they forage at the same sites.
 To resolve the issue and maximize both their total consumption during foraging, bumblebees forage early in the morning, while honey bees forage during the afternoon.